Boubaso/Project-ES313/README.md

 # Frank–Kamenetskii Thermal Ignition Model

 This repository contains a **numerical implementation of a 2-D reaction–diffusion model for thermal ignition**, inspired by **Frank–Kamenetskii (FK) theory**.
-The project investigates **thermal runaway, critical temperature, and ignition time** using a cellular-automaton–style explicit time integration in Julia.
+The project investigates **thermal runaway/stability, critical temperature, and ignition time** using a cellular-automaton–style explicit time integration in Julia.

 The detail description, calculations, sources and background info are given in the Notion Website: